Dreaker75/re-emerald/info_hub/FEATURE_LIST.md

  - The female parent can also pass down Egg Moves (This might be revisited later, as it may allow certain Pokemon to get moves they normally couldn't in Emerald)
  - The Eversonte now passes down natures 100% of the time regardless of which parent holds it, like in Gen V+

+# Berry changes
+ - Shortened the amount of messages when picking up a berry
+ - Fully grown berry plants no longer disappear or start growing again if you don't pick them up after a certain time
+ - Changed the way extra berries are generated when watering berry plants.
+Now, for every stage of the berry plant that is watered, the final yield increases by a set amount ((Maximum Yield - Minimum Shield) * Number of stages watered / Number of stages)
+ - Changed the minimum and maximum berry yield of every berry (Berry: Min/Max):
+   - Cheri-Persim Berries: 10/20
+   - Sitrus-Pinap Berries: 8/16
+   - Pomeg-Tamato Berries: 6/12
+   - Lum Berry:            5/10
+   - Cornn-Belue Berries:  4/8
+   - Liechi-Starf Berries: 3/6
+   - Enigma Berry:         2/4

 # Field move changes:
  - Rock Smash rocks have been divided in two sub-types:
    - Rocks that block the path in some way will now never generate an encounter, and they will not respawn upon leaving the area.